conery/dexter/docs/tut_review.md

 If you're entering a string and hit the tab key and nothing happens it probably you didn't type enough to disambiguate the account you want from other accounts.
 Hit the tab key a second time and Dexter will show you all the accounts that start with the text you typed.

+For example, suppose you wanted to classify the Glenwood transaction as a household expense and want to assign `expenses:home:household` as the account.
-For example, if you just type "ho" and hit tab nothing happens.
+If you just type "ho" and hit tab nothing happens.
 Hit tab again and this is that you'll see:

 ![Review Ambiguous Accounts](images/review.ambiguous.png)